KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 Prerequisite: Basic Python

-## Preface
-iPhone Mirroring didn’t come to my attention until my friend mentioned it last month.
-I never imagined it could become the key to conquering iOS devices.
-All this time, I had been trying to find ways to play games on iOS with scripting, and iPhone Mirroring turned out to be the answer.

 ## Introduction
 Today I have randomly chosen from one of my favorite iOS games and decided to write a script for it, with iPhone Mirroring.
 It's called [Egg Inc.](https://egg-inc.fandom.com/wiki/Egg,_Inc.)
 A game where you raise chickens, the chickens lay eggs, and you make profits by shipping the eggs.
 My goal today will be writing a program specifically for [Prestige](https://egg-inc.fandom.com/wiki/Prestige).